Community Views: What Are Some of the Hardest Parkinson’s Symptoms to Manage?

 Many with Parkinson’s disease live with tremor, but people experience it very differently.
 For some, tremor is an annoyance that obviously obstructs quality of life, but it is not debilitating.
 For others, these shaky movements are simply intolerable.

-What can be especially hard to accept is that tremor occurs most commonly when the body is at rest, so it can be hard to relax and have a break from the disease.
-Tremor is most common in the fingers, then the hands, jaw, and feet.
+It can be especially hard to accept that tremor occurs most commonly when the body is at rest, meaning it can be hard to relax and have a break from the disease.
+Tremor is most common in the fingers, followed by the hands, jaw, and feet.
 Tremor can also show up in the lips or even the tongue.

 “There are so many, but I would choose tremors.
 Terrible!”